ThatOneGin/parfast/README.md

   -->       @@     @@  @@ @@  @@ @@     @@  @@     @@   @@
       -->   @@     @@  @@ @@  @@ @@     @@  @@  @@@@    @@
 ```
-A stack-oriented, reverse polish notated, compiled and forth-like language that targets x86_64 assembly.
+A forth like language that targets x86_64 assembly.

 # Supported assemblers